Charter School of Wilmington: History

 The Charter School of Wilmington was chartered by the Red Clay Consolidated School District to replace the Academy of Mathematics and Science magnet school and opened in 1996.
+CSW was the first school to be chartered in the state of Delaware.
 Today, the school is operated by a consortium of six companies: AstraZeneca, Verizon, Delmarva Power, DuPont, Hercules Incorporated, and Christiana Care Health System.
 It is a member of the National Consortium of Secondary STEM Schools, a group of around 100 high schools, as well as affiliates such as colleges and universities, summer programs, foundations, and corporations.

 Academics

 Students look over a UD MATH 243 problem after school.

 In 2021,U.S. News & World Report ranked it #74 of nearly 18,000 high schools considered and Newsweek ranked it #94 of STEM schools nationwide.
 In 2013, CSW was given a Recognition School award from the Delaware Department of Education for exceptional performance and in 2013 and 2019, the US Department of Education named them a National Blue Ribbon School.
 In June 2014, CSW's Jefferson Awards Council was given the Outstanding Service for Jefferson Council Volunteer award.
 In early May 2025, it was announced that CSW had won the Samsung Solve for Tomorrow STEM competition, that came with a $100k prize.

 Students also have the option of taking classes such as visual arts, drama, and music at Cab Calloway School of the Arts, who they share a building with.
 They also have the opportunity to dual enroll at the University of Delaware.
 During their sophomore and senior year, students must complete a research project for the science fair.
 Freshmen take Introduction to Scientific Research to prepare for this annual event.
-These research projects were chosen by Sophomores prior to the 2023-2024 school year.
+These research projects were chosen by sophomores prior to the 2023–2024 school year.